-To structure costume parameters that have a potential effect on the recipient of a film a detailed ontology was developed (Barzen, 2013).
-This ontology brings together several taxonomies structuring subparts like types of clothes, materials, function, or condition, as well as relations (e.g. worn above, tucked inside, wrapped around, etc.) on how base elements (e.g. trousers, shirts, boots, etc.) are combined into an overall outfit.
-The 3151 nodes of the ontology induces the schema of the MUSE repository.
+The ontology brings these taxonomies together and adds relations (e.g. worn above, tucked inside, wrapped around etc.) on how base elements (e.g. trousers, shirts, boots etc.) are combined into an overall outfit.
+The 3151 nodes of the ontology induce the schema of the MUSE repository.
 The repository facilitates the structured capturing of all relevant information about the films, their characters and their costumes.